 These speeches were followed by contributions from many participants who shared the experiences of relatives during WW1 and WW2 as well as their own personal experiences during the Vietnam War.

-The event concluded with the reading of a series of resolutions.
-These are reproduced below.
+The event concluded with Fr Claude Mostowik proffering a number of resolutions.
+These are reproduced below:

 - People in religious and political leadership continually proclaim the good news of peace and justice without fear or compromise;